anasamellahe/MagCVplus/README.md

 Build and deploy the app with your usual static hosting provider.
 Server-side functions (Supabase Edge Functions) must be deployed separately.

-## Notes

-- The repository previously included workspace metadata from a third-party tool; those references have been removed.
-- If you plan to deploy the Supabase functions, ensure you set SUPABASE_URL and SUPABASE_SERVICE_ROLE_KEY in your deployment environment.